Wet Reset FAQ

 FAQ

-Water damage can come in many forms.
-It could be standing water, streaks or stains on walls and ceilings, warped baseboards and flooring, bulging walls, or a musty smell.
-These signs indicate that you may have water damage somewhere in your home, so inspecting the source and address is essential.
+Water damage could be standing water, streaks or stains on walls and ceilings, warped baseboards and flooring, bulging walls, or a musty smell.
+These signs indicate that you may have water damage somewhere in your home, so inspecting the source and addressing it is essential.

-If you have water damage in the walls, it’s essential to call a professional right away.
-A certified contractor will be able to assess the extent of the damage and determine how best to fix it.
-They’ll also be able to provide advice on how to prevent future water damage from occurring.
-Don’t try this yourself—it can be dangerous and usually lead to denied insurance claims.
+If you have water damage in the walls, it’s important to call a professional right away.
+A certified contractor will assess the extent of the damage and determine the best repair approach.
+They’ll also provide advice on preventing future water damage.
+Don’t attempt DIY fixes—it can be dangerous and may lead to denied insurance claims.

 Yes, you can fix a water-damaged wall, but doing it yourself is not always the best action.
 Water damage can be tricky to diagnose and repair, and it’s essential to ensure that the underlying cause is identified correctly to prevent future issues.
 It’s best to call in a professional who will be able to assess the situation and provide guidance.